Skip to article frontmatterSkip to article content

 If you follow the steps on that page, you should find yourself with some data in hand ready to be analyzed.
 Rather than firing up Excel or opening a Google Sheet, we’re going to sign into Nucleus Hub.

 Documentation for Nucleus Hub can be found in Guides.
-Guides are the place to find tutorials that walk you through different aspects of the documentation.
-This page is an example of one such tutorial.
+Guides is the place to find tutorials and how-tos that walk you through different aspects of the documentation.
+This page is an example of a tutorial.
 We recommend exploring the Guides pages to get a sense for how the documentation is organized.

 You will find a Guide for getting started with Nucleus Hub.
 Be sure to take a look at that page and familiarize yourself with the platform.

-Now that you are setup and familiar with Nucleus Hub, we can use the CDK tools to analyze data in Nucleus Hub.
-You will also find a guide for that as well:
+Now that you are set up and familiar with Nucleus Hub, we can use the CDK tools to analyze data in Nucleus Hub.
+You will find a guide for that as well:

-After working through these tutorials, you’ll have a Nucleus Hub account and some compelling visualizations.
+After working through these tutorials, you’ll have a Nucleus Hub account and a visualization of your data.
 Consider documenting your work by writing a DevNote to share with the Nucleus community.

-You are now in command of a growing collection of validated Modules that you can build on top of and equipped with the tools to analyze and share them.
-If you develop something useful or on the Nucleus Roadmap, you should keep in mind the Nucleus Contribution Standards so that your work can be shared on the distribution.
+You are now in command of a growing collection of validated Modules that you can build on top of and are equipped with the tools to analyze and share what you build.
+If you develop something useful, you should keep in mind the Nucleus Contribution Standards so that your work can be documented for reuse and shared in the Distribution.

 We look forward to hearing from you!